ArtskydJ/noddity-render-dom/README.md

 	- `linkifier`: a [Noddity Linkifier](https://www.npmjs.com/package/noddity-linkifier)
 	- `el`: a selector string of the element to which the Ractive object will be bound
 	- `data`: Any properties on the `data` object will be made available to the templates.
+- `cb`: a function to be called when the first render is finished
+	- `err`: an error object or null
+	- `initialHtml`: The HTML of the initial render

 # license